 This chart also reflects that silver yielded higher profits but it also carried higher risk, since its average return and its standard deviation are both higher than in case of in the past.

-*charts have been created by using Chartoasis Sesame.
+*charts are updated monthly and they have been created by using Chartoasis Sesame.
 If you feel like analyzing silver’s historical price, you can do that for free at www.chartoasis.com/sesame .

 - You can download gold historical data following this guide.